raed-nimer/Weather-App/README.md

 ##### Maps Section

-<p>The maps section displays the selected country's location on the map</p>
+<p>The maps section displays the selected country's location on the map.</p>

 ![country map view](assets/images/maps-page-map-view.png)

 ## Testing

-The website was tested on devices and with various tools
+The website was tested on devices and with various tools.

 ### Validator Testing